 How do you care for your dogs?

 I spend 7 days a week and nearly 24 hours a day with my Cavaliers.
 I love every minute of it but it is a lot of work (fun work).
 I do not mass produce puppies in rabbit cages.
 This is one reason why I always have deposit waiting lists.
 I will not over breed my dogs to meet the demands for my puppies.
 My puppies are ONLY raised in my home and I give it everything I have.
 I hand deliver each puppy and they spend the first 5 weeks in my bedroom.
-Afer that they "graduate" to the puppy nursery room which was my kids' play room.
+Afer that they "graduate" to the puppy nursery room.
+At five weeks I begin pad training them.
+I find this very helpful since we live in the South and never know when the next hurricane will hit.
+Once they get their 6 weeks shots I start the outside potty training.
+So your puppy will come pad trained, crate trained and almost fully potty trained.
+If you continue with what I have started you should have them trained in no time!!
 They are handled and played with daily.
-I have full time help seven days a week.
 I do not let them leave my home until after they have been eating dry puppy food for a week.
 They receive two sets of shots while they are with me.
 Six weeks and nine weeks.
 They will be ready to leave me the day after they receive their 9 weeks shot.
 If you choose to buy a puppy from me it will be healthy, happy, beautiful and very well socialized!
 I will always be here if you need me for any reason and I stand behind my puppies 100%.
 Please make sure to click on my testimonial link above to see emails from satisfied adopters.

 What is the best way to housetrain a Cavalier puppy?